-"Good," he said, standing up and straightening his arms on the handrail.
+"Happy to hear," he said, straightening his arms on the handrail.
 "Is there anything I can get for you?
 Are you hungry?
-I've got some pineapple or sushi if you're in the mood for a snack."
+I've got some fresh halibut or pineapple if you're in the mood for a snack."

 "Thanks," I said, shaking my head.
 "I'm still feeling pretty full from that full-course breakfast your chef prepared for us this morning.
 But in another hour or two, some fresh fruit and seafood will be just what I'm looking for."